DominikLindorfer/mathematicaCPP/README.md

 # Install Instructions

 This is a fork of Neel Basu's (Sunanda Bose) mathematica++, taken from https://gitlab.com/neel.basu/mathematicapp.
+It is a C++ library that can directly call Mathematica functions (from within the C++ code) by using the API to the Wolfram-Engine.
 I've had to change several things to get this project working on my machine:

 Firstly, follow the instructions from the wiki